ubikorp/lacking.org/podcast/_posts/2012-02-17-0095-complicated-music-hour.md

   Dr. Zoltan Øbelisk, Marco Minnemann, Mike Keneally / Steve Vai, Dale Turner, Secret Chiefs 3, Electrocution 250, Rejectionary Art, Devin Townsend, John Scofield
 ---
 It’s worth repeating: This is a music hour that is complicated.
-Any other interpretations based on how you chose to associate the words are strictly your problem.<!--more-->

-It’s worth repeating: This is a music hour that is complicated.
 Any other interpretations based on how you chose to associate the words are strictly your problem.